sjbrown/1kfa/mod_guide_gm.md

 </div>

-Sometimes the you will meet the above responsibilities with your own creativity and improvisational skills.
-For what remains, this book will help you, particularly the [Guidance](#guidance) section.

-# About This Guide
+# What This Guide Is

 ## Definitions: sessions, campaigns, and the narrative

-This game is designed to be played in *sessions* which are rougly 3-hour periods where all the players are sitting together at the table.
+This game is designed to be played in *sessions* which are roughly 3-hour periods where all the players are sitting together at the table.

 During a session, you and your friends will talk about events occurring in a shared, imagined world.
-These events, including all the actions taken by characters, and all descriptions of scenes and assertions of facts are called *the narrative*.
+These events, including all the actions taken by characters, all descriptions of scenes, and assertions of facts are called *the narrative*.

-The entire game-playing-activity that includes the narrative, and also includes flipping cards and talking about the rules, is called a *campaign*.
+The entire game-playing-activity that includes the narrative, and also includes flipping cards, managing resources, and applying rules, is called a *campaign*.

 There are 3 supported campaign lengths: **One-Shot** -- a campaign that begins and ends in a single session, **9-hour** -- a campaign that takes